Tool Permissions, Web Search & Bash Policy

 Ordered Rules

 Rules are evaluated top-down.
+Disabled rules are skipped.
 Each rule includes:

 NameRegex PatternAction(allowordeny)Enabled